apache/mesos/docs/reservation.md

 which case no resources will be unreserved.
 To determine if an unreserve operation has succeeded, the user can examine the state of the appropriate Mesos slave (e.g., via the slave's [/state](endpoints/slave/state.md) HTTP endpoint).

+### Listing Reservations

+Information about the reserved resources at each slave in the cluster can be found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).